A CMOS-compatible Ising Machine with Bistable Nodes: Experimental Analysis

 \donotshow{

 }

-We can see the general trend that a longer annealing generally provides a better answer.
-BRIM is significantly faster than other systems with about 8 orders of magnitude faster than simulated annealing on a general-purpose processor.
-For ASA, since we have trouble mapping the larger, Gset graphs to its topology, we create an idealized model where it supports all-to-all connection and can update all nodes once (sequentially) in one cycle (4.54MHz).
-We refer to this as $ASA^U$ in Fig.~\ref{fig:anneal_time}.
-In addition, we take the reported~\cite{takemoto_isscc2019} improvement factor ($2.6\times10^4$) over simulated annealing and draw a dotted line ($ASA^R$) to indicate what the real implementation's performance roughly is.

-Rather than thinking about these curves as fixed and precise, it is helpful to think about them as a general shape that can move horizontally.
-Their position only represents the effect of current design parameters.
-And it is instructive to understand \emph{what it takes} to move them to the left by, say, one order of magnitude.
-For ASA and SA, this is equivalent to making the machine 10x faster.
-We can imagine the challenge of this given the difficulty of scaling computation speed, not to mention memory access time.
-For the analog implementation, the question is more subtle.
-By reducing capacitance and/or inductance, the curve can shift to the left.
-The real question becomes the impact of noise and parasitics both to speed and solution quality.
-Such investigation is our future work.

-\donotshow{ We can see the shared general trend of finding better answers as the execution progresses, except that each happens at different time scale.
-For BRIM, we can see the impact of perturbation.
-Sometimes the perturbation moves the state to a different basin of attraction, other times, the change is quickly reversed.
-Similar perturbation happens in simulated annealing, but when the state is not taken, it is not shown in the graph. }

-While Fig.~\ref{fig:anneal_time} shows the comparison of one benchmark, the trend is very similar across all benchmarks.
-In Table~\ref{tab:brim_asa}, we provide the detail of solution quality for benchmarks of Gset with no more than 1000 nodes.
-We compare BRIM, the idealized ASA, and SA.
-Again, the solution is measured as the distance from the best run out of 50 to the best known answer in each benchmark.
-Here, we assume both Ising machines are large enough to map all nodes of the graph.
-For BRIM, the distances range from 0 to 21, with a mean of 7.3 and a median of 7.
-In contrast, the distance for ASA (1ms) ranges from 0 to 42 with a mean of 15.10, and a median of 14.
-Additionally, the distance for SA (10 Minutes ) ranges from 0 to 6 with a mean of 1.2, and a median of 0.
+\donotshow{ While \fig~\ref{fig:anneal_time} shows the comparison of one benchmark, the trend is very similar across all benchmarks.
+In Table~\ref{tab:brim_asa}, we provide the detail of solution quality for benchmarks of Gset with no more than 2000 nodes.
+These are categorized based on graph size.
+We compare BRIM, \blue{OIM}, an ASA$^U$ with unlimited nodes to map the problem to show the upper-bound of ASA topology, and SA.
+It is worth noting that we keep consistent annealing times, which differ only in orders of magnitude; $2.2\mu s$ for BRIM, $2.2ms$ for OIM and ASA, and $2.2\times\,10^3\,s$ ($\approx 4$ minutes) for SA.
+We pick the baseline $2.2\mu s$ to match the annealing time of an ASA sample chip~\cite{takemoto_isscc2019}.